 Exchange program participants pay their regular Tulane tuition plus a $1200 study abroad fee but do not pay Reily Center, Health Center or Student Activities fees.
 Housing is not charged by Tulane University but rather paid directly to the housing provider abroad.
 Students are responsible for additional expenses, including international airfare, passport, visa, meals, local transportation, books and supplies, and personal expenses.
 See the budget sheet for more information.

 Some countries (e.g., Australia, France, Hong Kong, Switzerland) require that students participating in study abroad programs purchase local health insurance in that country.
 Students are responsible for purchasing this insurance if it is a requirement for the country where they will be studying.
 The estimated cost is included in the budget sheet.

-If you want to arrange your accommodation ahead of time, have your meals catered for you and lots of support and activities at your fingertips, you should consider living in a Residential College.
+If you want to arrange your accommodation ahead of time and have lots of support and activities at your fingertips, you should consider living in a Residential College.
 However, spaces at the Colleges are very limited and in high demand.
 You will need to apply early and are not guaranteed a place.

 Off-Campus Student Housing

 If you want to be a little more independent (or are unsuccessful at securing a place in a College) but still want to have your accommodation arranged before you arrive, you should consider living in off-campus student housing.
 This is self-catered, furnished accommodation designed for students and can be booked online from overseas.
 Preferred providers are listed on UQ's housing website.

 The third option is to book temporary accommodation and wait until you arrive in Brisbane to secure permanent accommodation.
 If you choose this option, you should plan to arrive in Brisbane at least two to three weeks before the start of Orientation as it can take some time to find a suitable place and get settled in.
 This option offers the widest variety of choices and prices.